pub-calculator-io/roi-calculator/readme.md

-# Return on Investment (ROI) Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Return on Investment (ROI) Calculator Widget for WordPress

 Free return on investment (ROI) calculator that helps investors calculate return on investment, investment gain, and annualized ROI rates.